| Overview

 Street Journal between 1900 and 1902.
 The Dow Theory is the common ancestor to most

+principles of modern technical analysis.
 Interestingly, the Theory itself originally focused on using general stock market trends

 as a barometer for general business conditions.
 It was not originally intended to forecast